-You can set a background color for a text or button navigation bar.
-The background color appears around buttons in a navigation bar or behind text in a text navigation bar.
+You can set a background color for a button navigation bar.
 A background color can visually unify a navigation bar if buttons are widely spaced; it can also help site visitors distinguish the navigation bar from the background of the page.